Cumbria Waste Group has an environment trust which provides financial support for environmental and community projects.

 To be eligible you need to be within a 10-mile radius of our landfill sites in Carlisle and Penrith.
 Don’t worry if you are unsure you meet the criteria because a quick telephone call to our office will help you decide if your project is eligible under this rule.

 The grants range from a few thousand pound to tens of thousands of pounds.
-Significantly, in 2016/17 over £400,000 was awarded.
+Significantly, in 2017/18, grants totalling £199,515.00 were distributed.
+Examples included:

 As well as providing support through the Landfill Communities Fund grant scheme we also offer help and advice to project applicants about further funding, relevant constitutions and project management in general.